What is a thin credit file?

 Thin file is not the same as bad credit

-Lenders who see a limited credit history do not see negative marks — they simply have less data.
+Lenders who see a limited credit history do not see negative marks.
+They simply have less data.
 Some specialize in borrowers who are new to credit or returning after a long gap.

 Banking history can fill the gap